sdbrody/prog4crosswords/shell_text_manip.md

 ### Handling Columns of Data with `cut`

+The `cut` command has several functionalities, but the one I've found most useful is to rearrange data that comes in columns (sometimes refered to as "fields").
+The most common such formats are CSV (comma-separated-values) and TSV (tab-separated-values), supported by almost all spreadsheet software.
+For crossword constructors, the common wordlist format is also of interest.
+It is comprised of two or three columns, separated by a semi-colon.
+The first column is the word or phrase (without spaces), the second is the score, and sometimes a third column is added, containing a sample clue.

+`cut` allows you to specify the column separator (a.k.a. the "delimiter") via the `-d` argument, and to choose which column(s) you want to print out, and in what order, via the `-f` (for "fields") argument.
+You can also specify what to print between the columns in the output, using `--output-delimiter`.

+The fields argument are specified using a list of comma-separated column indexes.
+For example, `-f "2,1"` tells `cut` to print the 2nd column, then the 1st.
+You can also specify ranges with a dash, and combine them with indexes.
+For example, `-f "4,1-2,7"` will print the 4th, 1st, 2nd, and 7th columns, in that order.

+To put it all together, if you had a wordlist and wanted to print the scores first, followed by a space, and then the word, you would use the command `cat my_wordlist.dict | cut -d ";" -f "2,1" --output-delimiter " "`.

+A few things to note:
+- by default, the input delimiter is assumed to be a tab, and the output delimiter is whatever the input one is.
+- it's good practice to surround the argument values with quotes, to avoid potential issues.
+For example, without the quotes, the semi-colon would be interpreted by BASH as starting a new command (see [Chapter 1](shell_basics.md)).

 ## Advanced Text Manipulation
 This section contains probably the two most powerful BASH tools in your arsenal, and the ones you will use most frequently.
 While the __further reading__ links in other sections were just recommendations, for this section you will want to read and experiment as much as possible.
 This tutorial will only be able to provide a few basic examples, and putting in the effort to master `grep` and `sed` is very much worthwhile.